The World

 • (Jul) Disputed border of Thailand & Cambodia erupts in conflict, evacuating 100,000’s, leaving the world calling for calm.

-• (Aug) China building a mega-dam in Tibet, threatening India’s and Bangladesh’s access to water of Brahmaputra River.
+• (Aug) China plans a mega-dam in Tibet, threatening India’s and Bangladesh’s access to water of Brahmaputra River.

 Africa & Middle East